Biographies of Presenters (Listed Alphabetically)

 Liz Winter

-Liz Winter is a long-time Fair attendee who has been happy to be able to facilitate the Provincetown Fog workshop for the last decade.
+Liz Winter is a long-time TransWeek attendee who has been happy to be able to facilitate the Provincetown Fog workshop for the last decade.
 Perhaps best known for sleeping in after late nights and her odd sense of humor, Liz holds a Master’s degree in Social Work and is an LICSW.
 She has done extensive work with child protective services, domestic violence, sexual abuse victims, and group work in her professional career.

 Getting Started at the Fair